-- Free preliminary assistance: The VSBC provides information to businesses on their rights and obligations under relevant legislation to assist them to avoid or resolve disputes.
-Information is provided by the website, telephone, email, face-to-face information sessions, printed materials and fact sheets.
+- Free preliminary help: The VSBC provides information to people in small business on their rights and responsibilities under relevant legislation to help them avoid or resolve disputes.
+Information is provided via the VSBC website and resources, telephone, email and face-to-face information sessions.
 These services are available at no cost.

-- Free pre-mediation assistance: When you fill in a dispute application, a dispute resolution officer will initially engage with both parties, assisting them to negotiate a pragmatic resolution.
-If the dispute cannot be resolved at this stage, the dispute resolution officer will explain the benefits of mediation to the parties and encourage them to participate.
+- Free pre-mediation assistance: When you apply for our help to resolve a dispute, a dispute resolution officer will initially engage with both parties, helping them to negotiate a pragmatic resolution.
+If the dispute can’t be resolved this way, the dispute resolution officer will explain the benefits of mediation to the parties and encourage them to take part.
 This avoids the costly, time consuming and emotional process of litigation.

-- $195 mediation: The timely, low cost resolution of a dispute through mediation can maintain a business relationship to let the parties quickly get back to business.
-Each party to mediation pays only $195 ($95 for mediations under the Owner Driver Forestry Contractors Act 2005 (ODFCA) and the Commercial Passenger Vehicle Industry Act 2017 (CPVIA) towards the cost of the mediation, which is otherwise subsidised by the VSBC.
-Mediations can also be held via video conference to meet parties’ needs.
+- Low-cost mediation: The timely, low cost resolution of a dispute through mediation can maintain a business relationship to let the parties quickly get back to business.
+Each party to mediation pays only $195 ($95 for mediations under the Owner Drivers and Forestry Contractors Act 2005 (ODFCA) and the Commercial Passenger Vehicle Industry Act 2017 (CPVIA) towards the cost of the mediation, which is otherwise subsidised by the VSBC.
+Mediations can also be held via videoconference to meet parties’ needs.

-For disputes under the Farm Debt Mediation Act 2011 (FDMA) and the Commercial Passenger Vehicles Industry Act 2017 (CPVIA), the VSBC’s role is to arrange and conduct mediation.
-For specific information on FDMA disputes contact Agriculture Victoria.
-For information on taxis, hire cars and rideshare disputes contact Commercial Passenger Vehicles Victoria.
+For disputes under the Farm Debt Mediation Act 2011 (FDMA) and the CPVIA, the VSBC’s role is to arrange and conduct mediation.
+For information on taxis, hire cars and rideshare disputes, contact Commercial Passenger Vehicles Victoria.

-The VSBC offer mediation under the CPVIA when Commercial Passenger Vehicle Victoria issues a certificate referring the matter to VSBC mediation.
+The VSBC offers mediation under the CPVIA when Commercial Passenger Vehicle Victoria issues a certificate referring the matter to VSBC mediation.

-The VSBC can help you with a dispute in the following five areas:
+The VSBC can help you with a dispute in the following areas: